kadena-community/kadena.js/packages/libs/client/NEW_README.md

   ]);
 ```

-Add a signer with `WebAuthn` scheme
+To add a signer that uses the `WebAuthn` scheme:

 ```typescript
 Pact.builder